rafkamicheldaou/foundation-model-stack/README.md

 - Inference settings (use_cache=True vs. False)
 - Model depth (reduced layers for profiling vs. full depth for accuracy)

+This GitHub repository includes a Colab notebook titled HPML_Final, which contains:

+Initialization of the Bamba model architecture Benchmarking code for both performance and accuracy The notebook is designed to run sequentially — each cell is arranged in the order of execution.
+You can open and run it in Google Colab with no additional setup.
+It is important to choose the right model configuration depending on your evaluation goal.

 ## Outline for Running Bamba-9B Benchmarks:
 | Benchmark Type | # Layers | Use_Cache |
 |--------------| ---------- | ------------------ |
 | Accuracy        | 32 | True |
 |Performance  | 4 | False |

+At the end of the notebook, we include benchmarking code that logs and visualizes key performance metrics, allowing for direct comparison across different configurations.

+We also created a separate notebook titled gpt_score to evaluate the accuracy of our model outputs.
+This notebook uses GPTScore, a metric that computes the negative log-likelihood of a generated output given a reference — effectively measuring how fluent, coherent, and relevant the model's responses are.
+The notebook loads our model outputs and references, computes the GPTScore, and then visualizes the results through plots such as average and harmonic mean scores across different chunking strategies.

 #### Approach
 Our approach for inference optimization is to use PyTorch compile, accelerated transformers, and tensor parallelism.
 PyTorch compile compiles the code into optimized kernels, accelerated transformers leverages `scaled_dot_product_attention` (SDPA) for accelerating attention computation while saving memory, and tensor parallelism is necessary for larger models.